amartincolby/Rust-Quick-Guide/README.md

     array's length must be set when it is instantiated.
 JavaScript runtimes hide this complexity from you when using arrays. */

-    // The length of an array is part of the identifier. let array_of_five: [i32; 5] = [1, 2, 3, 42, 5];
+    // The length of an array is part of the type. let array_of_five: [i32; 5] = [1, 2, 3, 42, 5];

     // Arrays cannot be instantied with no values.
 Unless the length is
     // specified as zero.
 An element type is still required. let array_of_none: [i32; 0] = [];

-    // Arrays can be instantiated with the same value in all indices, though. let array_of_ten: [i32; 10] = [42; 10];
+    // Arrays can be initialized with the same value in all indices, though. let array_of_ten: [i32; 10] = [42; 10];

     /* The value syntax above is simply saying to create an array with the value